 The need for individuals with computer animation degrees has continued to grow in the United States, and the job market is more competitive than ever.
-International students who want to make the most of their educational experience—as well as keep their resume competitive—need to take on a computer animation internship.
+International students who want to make the most of their educational experience—as well as maintain a competitive resume—should consider finding a computer animation internship.
 This article identifies the benefits of a computer animation internship, some resources for acquiring such internships, and some prominent companies and the internships they offer international students.

 Next, an international student should apply for as many different internships that fit their desired criteria as possible.
 Many students in the United States apply for upwards of 12 internships, and an international student should apply for much more than that if they really want to secure a computer animation internship.
 Advice from industry insiders is to remain flexible (be willing to travel, take an unpaid internship, etc), apply early and to as many relevant internships as possible, and be diligent in following up on opportunities.

-When it comes to finding computer animation internships, many schools have such internship opportunities through their program or have developed relationships or affiliations with independent companies.
-These departments often have information on their websites regarding their internship opportunities and the requirements for applying to them.
+When it comes to finding computer animation internships, many schools offer internship opportunities through their program or have developed relationships or affiliations with independent companies.
+These departments often have information on their websites regarding their internship opportunities and the requirements for applying.
 As such, browsing the websites of computer animation programs at institutions in the United States is a great means of finding a computer animation internship opportunity as an international student.

 However, for students interested in computer animation summer internship opportunities beyond those offered by their hosting institutions, there is another route available.
 International students can submit their resumes and cover letters directly to businesses and companies with which they would be interested in interning.
 However, there are federal restrictions that require internships held by international students to be tied to some form of course credit, so international students will need to speak with their academic advisers regarding attaining the proper clearance to do so.
 These companies will still often consider the resumes of international students, and qualified candidates in whom they are interested can typically work something out with their hosting institution for credit—even though the computer animation internship was not secured through the department.